thosgood/this-weeks-finds/markdown/101-151/week123.md

 "This work arose as a reflection on the foundation of higher dimensional category theory.
-One of the main ingredients of any proposed definition of weak n-category is the shape of diagrams (pasting scheme) we accept to be composable.
+One of the main ingredients of any proposed definition of weak $n$-category is the shape of diagrams (pasting scheme) we accept to be composable.
 In a globular approach \[due to Batanin\] each k-cell has a source and target (k-1)-cell.
 In the opetopic approach of Baez and Dolan and the multitopic approach of Hermida, Makkai and Power each k-cell has a unique (k-1)-cell as target and a whole (k-1)-dimensional pasting diagram as source.
-In the theory of strict n-categories both source and target may be a general pasting diagram.
+In the theory of strict
+$n$-categories both source and target may be a general pasting diagram.

 The globular approach being the simplest one seems too restrictive to describe the combinatorics of higher dimensional compositions.
 Yet, we